 Being as a volunteer for DaAiQingChen which is a prevailing non-profit organization in China whose goal is to save tens of millions of migrant workers suffering from an incurable disease normally known as dust lung, especially those working for coal companies.
 My responsibility is to make an English version of its website to gain help from benefactors over the world and to raise international attention on Chinese migrants' living conditions.

+Activity Type: Ohter Club/Activity(No choice for charity?)
+Position/Leadership (50 characters): Technical supporter and Translator Participation grade levels: PG I intend to participate in college: Yes Timing of participation Break Hours per week: ?
+Weeks per year: ?
+Details, Honors, and Accomplishments (150 characters): Translate website for non-profit organization DAQC to raise international attention on millions of Chinese migrants suffering from dust lung.

 Estimated: 5hrs/week